hashmatter/p3lib/specs/p3lib-sphinx-specs.md

 shuffle the ephemeral key for the next hop.

 A packet encapsulates both the `header` and the message `payload`.
-Both `header` and `paylaod` must be invariant in length, so that colluding relays cannot link packets across the circuit.
+Both `header` and `payload` must be invariant in length, so that colluding relays cannot link packets across the circuit.
 A packet also contains a `version`, `routing_info` and `header_hmac`.
 The size of the packet is the sum of the size of those
 fields: